bimalitani100/Project-2/README.md

-# Project-2
+# Environmental website
-Made a user friendly responsive form using html,css and java script
+Made a user friendly responsive form using html,css and java script to enhance my frontend skills and to create awarness in society about sustainability.